postmanlabs/postman-collection-code-generators/README.md

 *Modern software is built on APIs.
 Postman helps you develop APIs faster.*

 # postman-collection-code-generators
-This library converts Postman Collection into client SDK of chosen language.
+This library converts Postman Collection into client SDK of the chosen language.

-Every code generator has two identifiers: `language` and `variant`.
+Every sdk generator has two identifiers: `language` and `variant`.
-* `language` of a sdk generator is the language in which client SDK is generated.
+* `language` of sdk generator is the language in which client SDK is generated.
-* `variant` of a sdk generator is the main library name which is used in the generated SDK.
+* `variant` of sdk generator is the main library name which is used in the generated SDK.

 | Language | Variant |
 | -------- | ------- |